 With the support of the community, we will renovate/update the ‘Annex’ and office areas at UCS to provide 4-7 short-term stabilization and sobering beds (6-12 hours) for people experiencing substance use and/or co-occurring mental health crises who are not dangerous to themselves or others and medically able to receive care.
 This will be a voluntary program for adults who will gain access by police drop of, EMS or ED referral.
 These new services will allow people an opportunity to receive assessment, intervention, stabilization, education, coordination with other treatment providers and referrals for follow-up care additionally utilizing medical respite services as a safe discharge point for people experiencing homelessness as well with the opportunity for continuing case management and wrap-around services.

 Below is our current working documents as of March 2019.
 As we anticipate and seek community funding and federal grant support to make this needed service a reality and fine-tune our processes, this information will be updated.
-Work has been completed on the drawings and design for the program and administrative spaces thanks to VPS Architects.
-ARC Construction New policies and procedures that support this new community endeavor are almost complete.
+Work has been completed on the drawings and design for the program and administrative spaces thanks to VPS Architects and ARC Construction.
+New policies and procedures, and a database, that support this new community endeavor are almost complete.
 A data taskforce has been created to create and implement a database for data collection, tracking, and reporting.

 The implementation timeline, as well as the depth and coverage of services, is funding dependent, but we hope to implement a successful first-line intervention model and the team starting in 2020.